gagan-saluja/Corona-BOT/README.md

 # Corona-BOT
-I created a corona virus notifier bot, which notifies about the current statistics related to it by posting them as slack notifications.
+I created a corona virus notifier bot, which notifies about the current statistics by posting them as slack notifications.

-It notifies about the cases of coronovirus by scrapping the data from https://www.mohfw.gov.in
+It notifies about the cases of coronovirus by scrapping the data from https://www.mohfw.gov.in and then the scrapped data is displayed as a Tabular Slack Notification.

 ## The main file is corona_bot.py